AMIGO: a Data-Driven Calibration of the JWST Interferometer: Results

 The AB~Dor system was the first observed by \ac{ami} as part of the COM\,1093 program during \ac{jwst}s commissioning phase.
 This program aimed to demonstrate the detection of point source companions at moderate contrasts and test target placement precision through primary and sub-pixel dithering operations.
 Preliminary analysis of this data produced results inconsistent with pre-flight estimates~\citep{Sivaramakrishnan_2023}.
 The recovered contrast limits fell short of expectations by $\sim0.5$-1 magnitudes, making this program ideal to benchmark \ac{amigo}.

-To test \ac{amigo}'s performance on point-source companion recovery, we use a subset of the data in line with \ac{ami}s recommended observing strategy of single exposures with no dithers.
+To test \ac{amigo}'s performance on point-source companion recovery, we use a subset of the data in line with \ac{ami}s original recommended observing strategy of single exposures with no dithers.
 Table~\ref{tab:comm_data} details the subset of exposures used for analysis.
+In practice better parameter fits could be extracted by employing all of the data and dithers across the program.
+However, here we only use a subset of the available data in order to match the analysis done in \citet{Sivaramakrishnan_2023} and provide a fair benchmark.

 Default operation of \ac{amigo} takes likelihood statistics over \emph{slopes} rather than ramps.
 This aids problems that arise from predicting the pixel-to-pixel bias level that can result in model over-fitting as discussed in Section~\ref{sec:pipeline}.
 While this is not a fundamental problem and future releases of \ac{amigo} plan to directly address this, presently \ac{amigo} discards the first group read from an exposure resulting in a loss of data.
-Exposures with few groups are more effected as the first group forms a larger fraction of the overall data.
+Exposures with few groups are more affected as the first group forms a larger fraction of the overall data.
 As such, \ac{amigo} as currently working operates on \emph{less} overall signal than conventional pipelines.
 Improving use of low group count data in an important step in \ac{amigo} development.
 Table~\ref{tab:comm_data} also presents the approximate photon counts in the COM\,1093 dataset used for analysis, along with the fraction that \ac{amigo} uses.
 Examination reveals that each filter has a total of $\lesssim10^8$ photons each, which yields an estimated contrast floor of $\lesssim$ 7.5 magnitudes from Equation~\ref{eq:contrast_limit}.